Sobanim/pokedex/README.md

 # Pokédex
-This is my pet project - Pokedex.
+This is my pet project - Pokédex.
 The project uses the free API pokeapi.co.
 In this project I used the following technologies:

 ![Typescript](https://img.icons8.com/color/48/typescript.png)